A random (albeit long) selection of common Swahili Proverbs (Wise Sayings of our Elders).

 Akili nyingi huondowa maarifa.
 Too much wit diminishes wisdom.
 Too much thought overlooks the wisdom.

 Akipenda, chongo huita kengeza.
-If he loves, he will call a one-eyed person a squinter.
-(Love is blind)
+If a person loves, they will call a one-eyed person a squinter.
+(Love is blind).

 Chanda chema huvikwa pete.
 A handsome finger gets the ring.

 Chema chajiuza, kibaya chajitembeza.
 A good thing sells itself a bad thing must be advertised.
 (A good thing does not need to advertise itself)